Microsoft Azure Stack Hub Compute Accounts

 - [For restore to Microsoft Azure Stack Hub version 1808 and later] You must configure the backup server as described in this Veeam KB article.

 - Check the Permissions section.

 - [If you plan to restore Linux workloads using helper appliances] Veeam Backup & Replication uses its built-in credentials record to work with all helper appliances.
 For security reasons, we recommended that you change a password for this account before you set up the helper appliances.
 Changing credentials is required only once.
 For more information, see Changing Credentials for Helper Appliances.

-- If you plan to use an existing Azure AD application to access Microsoft Azure (at the Account Type step), only subscriptions that belong to the selected tenant will be added.
+- If you plan to use an existing Microsoft Entra ID (formerly Azure Active Directory) application to access Microsoft Azure (at the Account Type step), only subscriptions that belong to the selected tenant will be added.